PatriLoto/disc-unconference-2025-projects/unconference/collaborative_repository_on_contextualization_of_technical_material_into_Spanish.md

 ## **Next steps.**
+- [ ] Elaborate a contributing guide.
 - [ ] Define the final outcome.
-- [ ] Look for contributors to the project: Riva Quiroga and Oriol Abril Pla were interested in the project.
+- [ ] Look for contributors to the project (Riva Quiroga and Oriol Abril Pla were interested in the project).

 ### **References.**